hmunfru/fiware-sdc/doc/installation-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The service works "out of the box" against passive attacks (e.g. a sniffer) because a self-signed certificated is
 generated automatically when the RPM is installed.
-Any certificate includes a special field call "CN" (Common name)
+Any certificate includes a special field call "CN" (Common Name)
-with the identity of the host: the generated certificate uses as identity the IP of the host.
+with the identity of the host: the generated certificate uses the host IP as identity .

 The IP used in the certificate should be the public IP (i.e. the floating IP).
-The script which generates the
+The script, which generates the
-certificate knows the public IP asking to an Internet service (http://ifconfig.me/ip).
+certificate, knows the public IP asking to an Internet service (http://ifconfig.me/ip).
 Usually this obtains the
-floating IP of the server, but of course it wont work without a direct connection to Internet.
+floating IP of the server, but of course it will not work without a direct connection to Internet.

 If you need to regenerate a self-signed certificate with a different IP address (or better, a convenient configured
 hostname), please run: